anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 At a high level, the following areas/requirements cover platform security for a particular deployment:
 * Platform certification
 * Secure access controls for administrators
-* Secure API interface for Tenants
+* Secure API interface for tenants
 * Encryption for all external and control comms
 * Strong separation between tenants - ensuring network, data, memory and runtime process (CPU running core) isolation between tenants
 * Authenticated/secure APIs provided to overlay network administrators